 Do you want to know a little secret?

-You can get a highly-paid developer job without tons of experience in 2023.
+You can get a highly-paid developer job without tons of experience.

 So yes, I’ve been around the block a time or two.

-To understand how you can stand out in 2023 developer’s job market we need to understand first what is going on in software development right now…
+To understand how you can stand out in this competitive developer job market, we must first understand what is happening in software development right now…

 Inflation, recession, war, and a weak global economy pushed tech companies into making massive job cuts.